andyhomecode/pingtester/README.md

 ESP32 based ping tester

-Making a toy to ping an address over wifi, and show the time to travel. using an ESP32-S3-WROOM-1, and adafruit clone 14-segment LED HT16K33 backpacks
+Making a toy to ping an address over wifi, and show the time to travel.

+Built with an ESP32-S3-WROOM-1, two Adafruit clone 14-segment LED HT16K33 backpacks, and a slide switch.

-Started December 2024, Finished on Feb 2, 2025
+Started December 2024, Finished on Feb 9, 2025

+To use it:

+1) plug it into USB-C power.

+2) push the switch down to put it in SETUP mode

+3) note the IP address shown on the LED display, usually 192.168.4.1

-To connect it to your wifi, plug the top connector into USB-C power
+3) connect to the wifi network:

-If it can't find wifi, it'll turn on it's own AP Wi-Fi network called

-    PingToy
+	SSID: PingToy

-The LED display will show the Wi-Fi network and Password.

-It will also show a web address for you to go to to set it up.
-It does not have SSL, so it's plain old http://

-The LED display will show the URL.

-You can surf to it, set the Wi-Fi network name and password Also enter the name of the server to ping, no URL on the front, just server name like "www.google.com"

-When the ping tester is running, it also has a web page available for the same settings.
-To find it, run something like this:

-    nmap -p 80 192.168.1.0/24

-on your computer to find it.

-FUTURE:

-add in HTTP fetcher to get and search for strings on public web pages
+	password: LoganMcNeil

+4) open a browswer and go to http://192.168.4.1  (no SSL)

+5) enter the configuration you want.
+Hit Submit.
+It will reboot.

+6) flip switch to RUN.
+After that, it'll remember it's settings between power cycles.